Amazon says face masks available for staff, but workers deny it

-Amazon this week has continually promoted one of its latest coronavirus safety efforts, saying it's now made millions of face masks available to its employees and delivery partners throughout its logistics network.
+Amazon this week has been promoting one of its latest coronavirus safety efforts, saying it's now made millions of face masks available to its employees and delivery partners throughout its worldwide logistics network.

-But some of these workers said Thursday that only a potion of employees are given masks in their warehouses and inventory is already limited.
+But some of these workers said Thursday that only a portion of employees are given masks in their warehouses and inventory is already limited.

 "You have to ask for a mask; they are really running low," said Jordan Flowers, an Amazon warehouse worker in Staten Island, New York.
 He spoke during a Thursday conference call with media that was organized by Athena, an advocacy group that has heavily criticized the e-commerce giant.

-Amazon didn't immediately respond to a request for comment.
+"The millions of masks we ordered weeks ago have been distributed across our network," Timothy Carter, an Amazon spokesman, said Thursday night.
+"They are available to all Amazon associates, delivery service partners, Amazon Flex participants, seasonal employees and Whole Foods Market Store employees.
+And we are encouraging everyone to take and use them."

+Carter added: "Nothing is more important than the safety of our teams -- temperature checks are mandatory and if we found someone attempting to bypass this safety measure we would pursue disciplinary action."

 The company has staunchly defended its efforts to protect its employees during the crisis, saying it's already instituted 150 new health and safety protocols, including "tripling down on deep cleaning," staggering the starts of shifts and enforcing social distancing in warehouses.
-It's also said it provides paid time off for workers who are infected or quarantined, and that it's increased hourly pay by $2 and raised overtime pay.
+It's also said it provides paid time off for workers who are infected or quarantined, and that it's increased hourly pay by $2 and raised overtime wages.

-These three employees are among a growing list of Amazon workers who've spoken out about health issues during the coronavirus crisis, with some organizing walkouts at their facilities last week.
+The three employees on the call are among a growing list of Amazon workers who've spoken out about health issues during the coronavirus crisis, with some organizing walkouts at their facilities last week.
 These workers have gotten more vocal as dozens of Amazon warehouses across the US have had confirmed coronavirus cases and a walkout organizer, Christian Smalls, was fired after he violated a company-mandated quarantine order.

-These workers' statements on Thursday also point to the apparent difficulty Amazon faces in constantly adding new health measures to its over 500 logistics locations in the US.
-To ensure problems don't fall through the cracks, Amazon has said it's starting to institute safety audits at these facilities.
-That work adds to the complex problems its leaders have to deal with, as the company responds to a surge in customer demand for online orders while it works to keep its system running during the pandemic.
+These workers' statements on Thursday also point to the apparent difficulty Amazon faces in constantly adding new health measures to its over 1,000 logistics locations across the globe.
+To ensure problems don't fall through the cracks, Amazon has said it's starting to do safety audits at these facilities.
+That work adds to the complex problems its leaders have to navigate, as the company responds to a surge in customer demand for online orders while it works to keep its system running during the pandemic.

 The workers on Thursday said they worry that if Amazon fails to keep its workers healthy and facilities clean, it could end up spreading the virus to customers.